dasch-swiss/dsp-api/docs/src/paradox/03-apis/api-v2/query-language.md

   },
 ```
 Note that the virtually inserted link value inverts the relation by using `knora-api:linkValueHasSource`.
-The source of the link is A and its link to B is only represented by an Iri (`knora-api:linkValueHasTargetIri`)
+The source of the link is A and its target B is only represented by an Iri (`knora-api:linkValueHasTargetIri`)
 since B is the main resource.